TechShady/Dynatrace-Marketing-Dashboards/READMEMCO.md

 # BizOps Marketing Campaign Overview Dashboards

 This dashboard pack provides a detail overview for your marketing campaigns.
 You can see the responses broken down by campain, <br>
-user experience for the campaigns and key KPI data like revenue and conversion for the campaigns.
-Additional drill downs show <br>
+campaigns by GEO and key KPI data like revenue and conversion for the campaigns.
+Additional drill downs show campaign user journeys <br>
-campaign performance and KPIs across configurable GEOs.
-You can also drill down to campaign user journeys, fauled campaign <br>
-user journys and abandonded campaign user journeys.
+and detailed analysis views. <br>

 ![Marketing Campaign Overview](image/MCO.png)